 Consider the costs.
-According to the U.S. Department of Health and Human Services, nursing home care averages $6,235 per month for a semi-private room.
-The cost for a private room is even higher, averaging $6,965 monthly.
+According to the U.S. Department of Health and Human Services, nursing home care averages $6,844 per month for a semi-private room.
+The cost for a private room is even higher, averaging $7,698 monthly.

-“You work hard to save up assets for retirement living, and then a long-term care situation can quickly deplete those assets," says Chris Slonecker, Director of Affluent Market Strategies at First Horizon Advisors Insurance Services, Inc. Bearing the burden of longterm care expenses directly can impact your standard of living in the short term, while potentially leaving little to no assets to pass on to your heirs.
+“You work hard to save up assets for retirement living, and then a long-term care situation can quickly deplete those assets," says Chris Slonecker, Director of Affluent Market Strategies at First Horizon Insurance Services.

+While Medicare covers a multitude of health expenses for seniors, long-term care isn't one of them.
 Medicaid can pay for long-term care expenses, but there's a catch.
 To qualify for Medicaid, you'd first need to spend down most of your assets.
 If you have a sizable estate, that may be even less appealing than paying for long-term care yourself.

 Long-Term Care Insurance Advantages

 Long-term care insurance is primarily designed to do one thing — keep you from draining your wealth to pay for nursing , assisted living, or home health care expenses later in life.
 A policy purchases a pool of money, say $300,000.
-If you need long-term care, the policy will pay out a certain amount daily or monthly to cover your expenses, over a fixed number of months.
+If you need long-term care, the policy will pay out a certain amount daily or monthly to cover your expenses over a fixed number of months.

 Is Long-Term Care Insurance a Good Investment?

-Slonecker says that traditional long-term care insurance can be expensive, and the premiums are not usually guaranteed.
+According to Slonecker, traditional long-term care insurance can be expensive, and the premiums are not usually guaranteed.
 If you're still paying the premiums in retirement, but your income is lower compared to your working years, maintaining your coverage could create a financial strain.
 You have some control over the costs because you can adjust your benefit amount, benefit period, or riders that are added to the policy, but forecasting how much your premiums may go up over time is virtually impossible.

-The Hybrid Option
+The Hybrid Care Option

-If you're worried about not utilizing the long-term care benefit for which you've paid, a hybrid policy may be the answer.
+If you're worried about not utilizing the long-term care benefits for which you've paid, a hybrid policy may be the answer.
 Hybrid policies combine a life insurance death benefit with long-term care benefits.
 Buying this type of coverage in a single policy may be more affordable than purchasing life insurance and long-term care insurance separately.
 You also have some reassurance that your policy won't go to waste.

-Hybrid policies allow you to leverage your investment to pay for long-term care if you need to, or to provide additional assets for your heirs if you don't.
+Hybrid policies allow you to leverage your investment to pay for long-term care if you need to, or provide additional assets for your heirs if you don't.
 This way, says Slonecker, you will get your money back.
 Not only that, but hybrid policies are permanent, meaning you can use them to build cash value that you could borrow against.
 In addition, unlike traditional long-term care policies, hybrid policies typically have guaranteed premiums.

 Do Your Research